-Junk dimensions are structures that consist of a group of a few junk attributes such as random codes or flags.
-They form a framework to store related codes with respect to a specific dimension at a single place, instead of creating multiple tables for the same.
+Junk dimensions are structures that consist of a group of a few junk attributes, such as random codes or flags.
+They form a framework to store related codes with respect to a specific dimension in a single place instead of creating multiple tables for the same.

 Be it active or connected, rank transformation is used to sort and rank a set of records either from the top or from the bottom.
 It is also used to select data with the largest or smallest numeric value based on specific ports.

-Available in both passive and connected configurations, the Sequence Generator transformation is responsible for the generation of primary keys or a sequence of numbers for calculations or processing.
-It has two output ports that can be connected to numerous transformations within a mapplet.
-These ports are:
+In both passive and connected configurations, the sequence generator transformation is responsible for the generation of primary keys or a sequence of numbers for calculations or processing.
+It has two output ports connected to numerous transformations within a mapplet.
+These ports are as follows:

 - NEXTVAL: This can be connected to multiple transformations for generating a unique value for each row or transformation.